sacridini/Awesome-Geospatial/README.md

 * [ArcGIS Python API](https://developers.arcgis.com/python/) - ArcGIS API for Python is a Python library for working with maps and geospatial data, powered by web GIS.
 * [PyQGIS](http://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/) - Python for QGIS.
 * [Pandas](http://pandas.pydata.org/) - Open source library providing high-performance, easy-to-use data structures and data analysis tools for the Python.
+* [xarray ](http://xarray.pydata.org/en/stable/) - xarray (formerly xray) is an open source project and Python package that aims to bring the labeled data power of pandas to the physical sciences, by providing N-dimensional variants of the core pandas data structures.
 * [GeoPandas](https://github.com/geopandas/geopandas) - Python tools for geographic data.
 * [Shapely](https://pypi.python.org/pypi/Shapely) - Manipulation and analysis of geometric objects in the Cartesian plane.
 * [mapboxgl-jupyter](https://github.com/mapbox/mapboxgl-jupyter) - Use Mapbox GL JS to visualize data in a Python Jupyter notebook.